 So if you’re already getting in some weight lifting and/or cardio workouts regularly, you’re doing better than those who aren’t.
 But if you spend too much time sitting each day, you’re increasing your chances of developing a debilitating illness and dying earlier than you should—even if you’re hitting your weekly workouts consistently.
 It seems extended sitting is affecting your health and longevity regardless of your exercise habits.

 Some of you reading this are thinking, “C’mon, Ted.
 I listen to your podcast Legendary Life and I’m well aware of the health risk caused by excessive sitting so of course, I get my 10k steps in addition to my weekly workouts.”

 That’s great.
-And you’re ahead of the crowd who’s still thinking that a few workouts a week make up for the hours of binge watching all the seasons of Game of Thrones in anticipation for the upcoming season.
+And you’re ahead of the crowd who’s still thinking that a few workouts a week make up for the hours of binge-watching all the seasons of Game of Thrones in anticipation of the upcoming season.

 But recent research suggests 10,000 steps may not enough if we want to reduce our risks for disease.

 Origin of 10,000 Steps